On this page

 The ninth season heads to Efate in Vanuatu and stages its marooning as a ni-Vanuatu welcoming ceremony, with the cast walked through real ritual rather than the usual challenge setup.
 The gender split returns from the Amazon but lands differently here — an older cast, a more measured pace, a location the show treats with care.
 Vanuatu is one of the most visually rich seasons of the early run, and the cast brings texture the format thrives on.

-Slot #16 of 18 in the Survivor Editor's Canon.
-The neighbors below frame what we ranked above and below it.
+Slot #24 of 50 in the Survivor Editor's Canon.
+The seasons on either side show what I ranked it against.

 3 moments, no spoilers.